1.Scope of application

 15. Other matters

 15.1 To the extent that there is any inconsistency or conflict between the terms and conditions set out in the Quote and these T&Cs, the terms and conditions in the Quote will prevail.

-15.2 These T&Cs are governed by the laws of Western Australia and the parties submit to the non-exclusive jurisdiction of the courts of Western Australia.
+15.2 These T&Cs are governed by the laws of New South Wales and the parties submit to the non-exclusive jurisdiction of the courts of New South Wales.

 15.3 A term or part of a term of these T&Cs that is illegal or unenforceable may be severed from these T&Cs and the remaining terms or parts of the term continue in force.
 The Client and Geosurv will act in good faith and use reasonable endeavours to seek agreement to replace the illegal or unenforceable term or part of a term with terms that closely reflect the original drafting and intention.
 A rule of construction does not apply to the disadvantage of a party because the party was responsible for the preparation of this agreement or any part of it

 15.4 No waiver by Geosurv of any breach of these T&Cs by the Client will be considered as a waiver of any subsequent breach of the same or any other provision.
 A waiver of a right, power or remedy must be in writing and signed by the party giving the waiver.

 15.5 A Services Agreement cannot be changed (including variations to the Services being supplied) or, subject to clause 2, cancelled unless such change or cancellation is in writing and signed by both parties.

 15.6 The Client agrees that Geosurv enters into these T&Cs on its own behalf and, in respect of the Client’s rights under these T&Cs, also as trustee for each related body corporate (as defined in the Corporations Act 2001 (Cth)) of Geosurv and each related body corporate of Geosurv may enforce those rights under these T&Cs as if it were a signatory to these T&Cs.